Microsoft 365 compliance

 How Syskit Point helps with Exchange Online audit

 Syskit Point collects and stores all Office 365 audit logs automatically.
-While Exchange audit logs are not collected by default, Syskit Point can be easily set up to store them through the options.
-Once collected, the audit logs are kept locally for however long you need and can be accessed quickly and easily through our Office 365 auditing reports.
+While Exchange Online audit logs are not collected by default, Syskit Point can be easily set up to store them through the options.
+Once collected, the audit logs are kept locally for however long you need and can be accessed quickly and easily through our Microsoft 365 auditing reports.

-Exchange log reports
+Exchange Online log reports

 The reports are easy to find and can be set up to show all Exchange audit logs or just certain events related to specific mailboxes with very little fiddling with filters.
 Syskit Point also allows the export of those reports to a handy excel document if you so need it.